Significant-Gravitas/AutoGPT-Code-Ability/README.md

 ## Components of Codex

-The Codex System is comprised of the following sub-agents:
+The Codex System is an advanced software development framework comprised of various specialized sub-agents and components.
+Each component plays a critical role in the software development lifecycle, from conception to deployment.
+In addition to the primary sub-agents, the Codex System includes essential supportive components: the Common Module, Chains Module, and Prompts Module.

-1. **Design (Product Owner)**: This component focuses on understanding and defining the product requirements.
-It acts as the bridge between the client's needs and the technical team, ensuring that the software developed aligns with the client's vision.
+1. **Design (Product Owner)**: This component is pivotal in understanding and defining the product requirements.
+It acts as a bridge between the client's needs and the technical team, ensuring that the developed software aligns perfectly with the client's vision.

-2. **Architect (Solutions Architect)**: Responsible for devising the overall architecture of the application.
-This component breaks down the application into manageable pieces and writes the templates that guide the development process.
+2. **Architect (Solutions Architect)**: Responsible for crafting the overall architecture of the application.
+This component breaks down the application into manageable modules and writes the templates that guide the development process.

-3. **Coding (Junior Developer)**: This is the hands-on coding component.
-Based on the templates and guidelines provided by the Architect, the Coding sub-agent writes the individual functions and pieces of the application.
+3. **Coding (Junior Developer)**: The hands-on coding component.
+Utilizing the templates and guidelines provided by the Architect, the Coding sub-agent is responsible for writing the individual functions and pieces of the application.

-4. **Delivery (Deployment Agent)**: The final component is responsible for compiling, packaging, and deploying the completed application.
-It ensures that the software is successfully deployed to the relevant environment.
+4. **Delivery (Deployment Agent)**: The final phase of the software development process, this component is tasked with compiling, packaging, and deploying the completed application, ensuring its successful deployment to the designated environment.

+5. **Common Module**: A fundamental component used across all stages of development.
+It provides shared functionalities and resources, such as libraries and tools, that are essential for the Design, Architect, Coding, and Delivery modules.
+This module ensures consistency and efficiency in the development process.

+6. **Chains Module**: A specialized component used by all sub-agents for making Language Learning Model (LLM) calls.
+The Chains Module contains a seperate file for each llm call.
+The file must include loading the prompt templates, configuring the prompt, calling the llm, validation of resposne and retry logic.

+7. **Prompts**: This component works closely with the Chains Module to generate and manage prompts for LLM interactions.
+It holds all the prompt templates allowing us to easily itterate prompt design without needing to modify the code.

 ## Mermaid Diagram